jianshu93/fastcover/README.md

 # FastCover

-FastCover estimates long-read metagenomic diversity from read redundancy and coverage statistics.
-We name this diversity metric Stevens diversity (in memory of William Leslie Stevens).
+FastCover estimates long-read metagenomic coverage and diversity from read redundancy statistics.
+We name this diversity metric Stevens coverage and diversity (in memory of William Leslie Stevens).

 The core componet of FastCover is based on a minimizer Jaccard estimator implemented as a *seed-chain-quasi-alignment* framework, adapted here for metagenomic coverage and diversity estimation.